nashville-software-school/bangazon-inc/book-1-orientation/chapters/DATA_STRUCTURES_DICTIONARY.md

    Iterate over the purchases and record the valuation for each stock.
 */
-foreach (KeyValuePair<?, ?> purchase in purchases)
+foreach (Dictionary<string, double> purchase in purchases) {
 {
+    foreach (KeyValuePair<string, double> stock in purchase)
+    {
         // Does the company name key already exist?

         // If it does, update the total valuation

         /*
             If not, add the new key and set its value.
             You have the value of "GE", so how can you look the value of "GE" in the `stocks` dictionary to get the value of "General Electric"?
         */
+    }
 }
 ```